This is my first report on the unhealthy odours being created by Bingo Industries in Western Sydney. My second report can be found here.

 Since March, the EPA has received more than 400 complaints about ‘rotten egg gas odours’ coming from the site.
 It’s a breach of Section 129 of the NSW Protection of the Environment Operations Act to emit any offensive odour which is defined as one that “interferes unreasonably with (or is likely to interfere unreasonably with) the comfort or repose” of people outside the premises.
 This applies to Bingo’s licence to operate the premises.

 After waiting weeks for the EPA to provide definite information about the source of the odours and take action to stop them, residents contacted the media.
-It didn’t take long for 2GB and Channel 7 to jump on the story about shocking sulphur dioxide odours causing severe distress for thousands of residents in Minchinbury, Erskine Park and nearby suburbs including Rooty Hill.
+It didn’t take long for 2GB and Channel 7 to jump on the story about shocking hydrogen sulphide odours causing severe distress for thousands of residents in Minchinbury, Erskine Park and nearby suburbs including Rooty Hill.

 EPA were already investigating, but no doubt the publicity accelerated the pressure to take decisive action.